 The amounts used for the calculation of consolidated own funds derive from the balance sheet according to IFRS.
 The amounts that are used as the basis for the calculation of consolidated own funds are recalculated based on the definition of the regulatory scope of consolidation according to the CRR.
-The difference between the IFRS balance sheet and the regulatory balance sheet arises from the different scopes of consolidated entities are therefore determined based on the regulatory scope of consolidation according to CRR.
-Minority interests in fully consolidated based on the requirements as defined in Art.
+The difference between the IFRS balance sheet and the regulatory balance sheet arises from the different scopes of consolidation (see table regarding balance sheet reconciliation).
+Amounts that relate to the own shares as well as to the minority interests in fully consolidated entities are therefore determined based on the regulatory scope of consolidation according to CRR.
+Minority interests are calculated based on the requirements as defined in Art.
 81 to 88 CRR.
 Minority interests that relate to entities other than credit institutions are excluded from the own funds.
 Minority interests that relate to credit institutions are limited to capital requirements that relate to the minority interests in the relevant credit institutions.
 Erste Group applies Art.
 84 CRR.